dustinpfister/blog_posts/_posts/lodash_first.md

 ### 1.2 - Lodash first will not mutate in place, and the lodash pull at method

+The lodash first method will not mutate an array in place, more often that not this is a desired effect.
+However if for some reason I do want to not just get the first element, but also remove that first element while doing so, then I will need to use some other method.
+One way to address this potential draw back of the lodash first method would be to use the lodash pullAt method that will create and return a new array with removed element form a source array by way of a given index value.
+SO I can call pullAt give the source array, and then the index 0 for the first element.
+The returned result from pullAt will then be an array so once again I can then use the bracket syntax to get the value of that first element.

 ```js
 let arr = ['foo','bar', 'baz'];
 // the lodash first method will not mutate in place